joshuawright11/papyrus/README.md

 func uploadAttachments(file1: Part, file2: Part) async throws
 ```

-For convenience, you can attribute your protocol with an encoding attribute to encode all requests as such.
+You can attribute your protocol with an encoding attribute to encode all requests as such.

 ```swift
 @API